pedroandreou/LibraryManagementSystem/README.md

 1. the BookCopyKey FK needs to be removed from the BookInventory table
 2. a new PK needs to be created in the BookCopies table for tracking each book copy
 3. BookId needs to be set as FK to the BookCopies table
-- Add functionality that will check for expiration dates since I have already set expiration dates for people who reserve or checkout a book (reservation can last for 10 days while checkout for 30 days) but haven't added any functionality for checking if the user meets the criteria
+- Add functionality that will check for expiration dates since I have already set expiration dates for people who reserve or checkout a book (reservation can last for 10 days while checkout for 30 days)
 - EndRecordDate of the transaction has been added to the Transactions table.
 I would add the new transaction's date as the EndRecordDate of the previous transaction.
 In other words, when a new transaction comes in, the previous transaction should close; have an end date.
 It's a simple task as how to add it is already implemented using the "fill_new_fields" method in the "database.py" file
-- Add a volume and attach/mount the local SQLite DB to the created directory in the container; so the data can be persistent

 # Environment
 ## How to set up a virtual environment on Windows: